BaiqingL/Legends-of-Valor/README.md

 Hero.java - Manages Hero information

-HeroSelector.java - Prompts the player to make a hero selection at the beginning of the game
+HeroSelector.java - Prompts the party to make a hero selection at the beginning of the game

 Inventory.java - Manges the inventory